-Ascension is moving a client to a higher cost, higher tiered product or service.
-Ascension should be a constant part of your marketing, because often times clients can really benefit from higher level products and services; and as they start to outgrow their current plan they might start shopping your competitors.
-This is why you should present to them the move up offer before they get to that point.
+Ascension is moving a client to a higher cost, higher-tiered product or service.
+Ascension should be a constant part of your marketing because oftentimes clients can really benefit from higher-level products and services; and as they start to outgrow their current plan they might start shopping your competitors.
+This is why you should present to them the move-up the offer before they get to that point.

 This model also works really well for any Service provider that provides monthly billing.
-Internet service at a certain level - but want more bandwidth ⇒ then just move up.
+Internet service at a certain level - but want more bandwidth ⇒ than just move up.

 Loyalty Program - coupons - Incentivize more frequency

 Another key aspect of increasing the LTV - is increasing the frequency of purchasing.
 People are busy, and they don’t always remember to do things in a timely manner even if it benefits them.
 So sending reminders in a timely manner to business with you can pay off big time.